 A lot of time is wasted in meetings only with unplanned or out-of-context topics.
-Audio recording makes it possible, unconsciously, to provide guidance, to invite people to the meeting to stay within the established framework (the agenda), to stay focused on the objective of the meeting.
-The feeling of wasting time in a meeting is explicitly ruled out, because the meeting is structured.
+The audio recording makes it possible, unconsciously, to provide guidance, to invite people to the meeting to stay within the established framework (the agenda), to stay focused on the objective of the meeting.
+The feeling of wasting time in a meeting is explicitly ruled out because the meeting is structured.

 Decisions are dictated and defined, later they will be quickly proven and verifiable.

 #4- Focusing on what is being said (not on note-taking)